 Risks and causes for that cancer type

-Research and clinical trials: this covers all patient research, not just the work of Cancer Research UK.
+This covers all patient research, not just the work of Cancer Research UK.
 It doesn’t cover treatments in animal or laboratory research.

 This section contains a page with resources and organisations, general and specific to the cancer type.
 Include suppliers of equipment if relevant and link to other websites where necessary.
 All sites we link to must be reputable and produce reliable, quality information that is regularly updated.
 Links are approved on an individual basis in accordance with the health and patient information team editorial policy.